Introduction

 Production Capacity and Demand (2020 to 2030)

 The trajectory of Sustainable Aviation Fuels (SAF) in Europe from 2020 to 2030 is marked by ambitious goals and the imperative need for a significant scale-up in production.
-This period is pivotal for laying the groundwork to meet the increasing demand for SAF, driven by the EU's environmental policies and the ReFuelEU Aviation initiative.
+This period is pivotal for laying the groundwork to meet the increasing demand for SAF, driven by the EU's environmental policies and the ReFuelEU Aviation Regulation.

 Source: World Economic Forum (2021)

-1. Anticipated Demand in 2030: According to the ReFuelEU Aviation initiative, the demand for aviation fuel at EU airports is projected to be around 46 million tonnes by 2030.
+1. Anticipated Demand in 2030: According to the ReFuelEU Aviation Regulation, the demand for aviation fuel at EU airports is projected to be around 46 million tonnes by 2030.
 To align with the goal of a 5% SAF blend for all flights departing from EU airports, approximately 2.3 million tonnes of SAF will be required.

 2. Current Production Capacity: As of now, the maximum potential SAF production capacity within the EU is estimated at about 0.24 million tonnes.
 This figure represents only 10% of the amount needed to meet the proposed 2030 mandate, highlighting a significant gap between current capabilities and future requirements.